Created by Pietro Gagliano

 A dynamic film that combines cinematic storytelling, artificial intelligence, and your interactions, Agence is never the same twice.

-So, will you play god to AI?
+So, will you interfere with intelligent life?
 As intelligent creatures, the Agents will respond in unexpected ways.

 They could maintain their harmonious existence, or they could become aggressive with one another.
 Some could even fall off of their planet into the infinite abyss below.
 You’ll also notice the Agents express fear, curiosity, boredom, or excitement using vocalizations and facial reactions.